TaoM1992/msds-computation-for-analytic/08_list_comprehensions_filter_map_reduce/readme.md

 Optional
 -----

-The following are optional but recommended:
+The following are optional (but recommended):

 - Generator Expressions
 - Two-Dimensional Lists